drosen555/iqwebsite-clone/documentation.md

 ---
 ## Free Data Warehousing Course

 Want to try ELTMaestro for Snowflake and learn about data warehousing?
 Check out our free data warehousing course!
-[Course material](/uploads/dw-course-facts-and-dimensions.pdf "Course material") [Registration](/free_dw_course.html "Registration")
+Here is the [course material](/uploads/dw-course-facts-and-dimensions.pdf "Course material").
+For access to ELTMaestro and Snowflake, [register here.](/free_dw_course.html "Registration")

 ## Introduction